 The Association of Home Information Pack Providers (AHIPP) has insisted that a House of Lords vote to scrap Home Information Packs (HIPs) will have no bearing on their introduction on 1 August.

 The Lords voted 186 to 160 in favour of scrapping the scheme, with Baroness Hanham, who introduced the motion, claiming: “Seldom can a government initiative have gone so spectacularly wrong.
 We will gladly support the introduction of Energy Performance Certificates as a separate and freshly considered initiative, but HIPs must go.”
-This has impacted Bedford Estate Agents

 However, Mike Ockenden, director-general of AHIPP, insisted the vote was not a fatal blow for HIPs.

 “While yesterday’s vote in the Lords was not fatal and will not hinder the government’s resolve to introduce HIPs as planned, it is disappointing that the Tories have once again made a political football out of HIPs.
 Clearly, Tory politicising is not going to get in the way of delivering this vital reform to the benefit of consumers and the environment.”

 Meanwhile, the government classification of a four-bedroom house, prior to the implementation of HIPs, has been derided by the industry.
 View the full article